noor-i/credit-risk-model/README.md

 # Credit Risk Prediction App

-A beginner-friendly machine learning project that predicts whether a loan applicant has **Good** or **Bad** credit risk using the German Credit dataset.
+A machine learning project that predicts whether a loan applicant has **Good** or **Bad** credit risk using the German Credit dataset.

 ## What This Project Includes